Gheorghe Mulțescu: Club career

 Mulțescu was transferred to Dinamo București in 1979 where for several years he would form a successful offensive trio with Ionel Augustin and Costel Orac, together being called "AMO" by the fans, a nickname inspired by the initials of their family names.
 From 1982 to 1984, he earned three consecutive Divizia A titles.
 In the first one, he played 26 matches under coach Valentin Stănescu, scoring nine goals.
 In the following two seasons, he worked with coach Nicolae Dumitru who gave him 31 appearances in which he scored six goals in the first, and then 23 games with eight goals netted in the second.
 Mulțescu also won two Cupa României with Dinamo.
 He was used the entire match by Stănescu in the 3–2 victory over FC Baia Mare in the 1982 final, but did not play in the win against Steaua in the 1984 final.
 Over the years he would score two goals in the derby against Steaua in a draw and a victory in the league.
 Mulțescu played 20 games in which he scored nine goals in European competitions for The Red Dogs, helping the team eliminate Inter Milan in the 1981–82 UEFA Cup edition.
-He also appeared in seven matches in the 1983–84 European Cup campaign, scoring one goal against Kuusysi Lahti and two in both legs of the 5–3 aggregate victory against title holders Hamburg, the first one being a spectacular 40-meter shot, reaching the semi-finals where they were defeated by Liverpool.
+He also appeared in seven matches in the 1983–84 European Cup campaign, scoring one goal against Kuusysi Lahti and two in the 5–3 aggregate victory against title holders Hamburg—the first a spectacular 40-meter shot—before the team reached the semi-finals, where they were defeated by Liverpool.

-In 1985, Mulțescu returned to Jiul Petroșani, this time as a player-coach, managing to gain promotion from Divizia B to Divizia A. He spent his last season as a player in Divizia A at CSM Suceava, making his last appearance on 17 December 1987 in a 0–0 draw against Petrolul Ploiești, having a total of 407 matches played with 111 goals scored in the competition.
+In 1985, Mulțescu returned to Jiul Petroșani, this time as a player-coach, managing to gain promotion from Divizia B to Divizia A. He spent his last season as a player in Divizia A at CSM Suceava, making his last appearance on 17 December 1987 in a 0–0 draw against Petrolul Ploiești, totaling 407 matches with 111 goals in the competition.
 In the final years of his career he worked as a player-coach for Autobuzul București, UTA Arad, Rapid București and Poiana Câmpina in the Romanian lower leagues.